sysfce2/AviSynth_masktools/README.md

     Parameter "clamp_float"

+    32 bit float video is always a bit different, as ususally no clamping is applied to valid ranges This parameter along with clamp_float_UV changes this behaviour.

-    0: no clamp (pre v2.2.20 false)
+    false: no clamp
-    1: standard clamp which is 0..1 for Luma or for RGB color space and -0.5..0.5 for YUV chroma UV (pre v2.2.20 true)
+    true: standard clamp which is 0..1 for Luma or for RGB color space and -0.5..0.5 for YUV chroma UV chroma clamping can be set to 0..1 by using clamp_float_UV since v2.2.20
-    2: same as 1 but chroma UV clamp same as luma 0..1 Default 0
-    (type was changed from bool to int in v2.2.20)
+	  Default: false

   - new option for Lut expressions:

+    Parameter "clamp_float_UV" (since v2.2.20)

+    false: standard clamp which is 0..1 for Luma or for RGB color space and -0.5..0.5 for YUV chroma UV
+    true: chroma UV clamp same as luma 0..1, used in conjunction with expressions written for integer (positive only) U/V values in mind.
+	  Default: false

+  - new option for Lut expressions:

     parameter "scale_inputs" (default "none")

     Autoscale any input (x,y,z,a) bit depths to 8-16 bit for internal expression use, the conversion method is either full range or limited YUV range.
-    Experimental, extends and replaces clamp_f_i8, clamp_f_i10, clamp_f_i12, clamp_f_i14 or clamp_f_i16, clamp_f_f32 or clamp_f
+    (Replaces clamp_f_i8, clamp_f_i10, clamp_f_i12, clamp_f_i14 or clamp_f_i16, clamp_f_f32 or clamp_f keywords)

     Feature is available from v2.2.15